-- The Initial cohort of six counties participating in the Castomia Multi-County Full Service Partnership (FSP) innovation Project successfully developed standardized definitions for key populations served, as well as common process and outcome methos.
-A subset of the counties succeeded in developing program stepdown and graduation guidelines, improved data collection processes, and referral guidelines or processes. - After the initial development of planned changes to the FSP programs, the extent of on the-ground implementation and sustainment varied by county and by innovation area. - Outcomes for FSP participants improved during the first 12 months of involvement.
-Participants experienced reduced psychiatric inpatient admissions, increased stable housing, and decreased judicial system involvement. - Improvement in Individuals' outcomes increased after participation in the FSP innovation Project, suggesting that the project facilitated improved quality of care.
+- The Initial colors of six counties participating in the California Multi-County Pull Service Partnership (FSP) innovation Project successfully developed standardized definitions for key populations served, as well as common process and outcome metrics.
+A subset of the counties succeeded in developing program step-down and graduation guidelines, improved data collection processes, and referral guidelines or processes. - After the initial development of planned changes to the FSP programs, the extent of on-the-ground implementation and sustainment varied by county and by innovation area. - Outcomes for FSP participants improved during the first 12 months of involvement.
+Participants experienced reduced psychiatric inputient admissions, increased stable housing, and decreased judicial system involvement. - Improvement in helividuals' outcomes increased after participation in the FBP innovation Project, suggesting that the project tacittated improved quality of care.

-California's Full Service Parinership (FSP) programs aim to address these barriers.
-PSP programs began as an effort to provide comprehensive and integrated care for people with SMI with the goal of reducing hospitalizations, tustice involvement, and homelessness.4 FSP programs provide comprehensive, recovery-oriented services and share a philosophy of individualized care, often employing intensive case management or assertive community treatment, a community-based service delivery model for people living with severe and persistent mental filmess.6 Some of the FSP programs are directly operated by counties, while many are provided by nonprofit human services organizations contracted by counties.
+California's Pull Service Parinership (PSP) programs aim to address these barriers.
+PSP programs began as an effort to provide comprehensive and integrated care for people with SMI with the goal of reducing hospitaltzations, tustice involvement, and homelessness.4 FSP programs provide comprehensive, recovery-oriented services and share a philosophy of individualized cure, often employing intensive case management or assertive community treatment, a community-based service delivery model for people living with severe and persistent mental illness.
+5 Some of the FSP programs are directly operated by counties, while many are provided by nonprofit human services organizations contracted by counties.

-FSP programs are funded by the Mental Health Services Act (MHSA), enacted by California voters in 2004 and generated through a 1 percent tax on annual personal income exceeding \$1 million.
+PSP programs are funded by the Mental Health Services Act (MHSA), enacted by California voters in 2004 and generated through a 1 percent tax on annual personal income exceeding \$1 million.
 The MHSA seeks to enhance the state's behavioral health system.
-The MHSA uses a comprehensive approach to better serve individuals and families dealing with serious mental health issues.4 Community Services and Support constitutes one of the five funding components of the MHSA and encompasses three service categories, one of which constitutes FSP programs.7
+The MHSA uses a comprehensive approach to better serve individuals and families dealing with serious mental health issues.
+Community Services and Support constitutes one of the five funding components of the MHSA and encompasses three service categories, one of which constitutes PSP programs.7

-FSP programs first began as a result of advocacy efforts in California; in 1999, legislation passed to support four pilot projects that funded comprehenstye and integrated care for individuals who were at high risk of becoming unhoused, involvement with the justice system, and hospitalization.4 As of 2021, more than 60,000 individuals were enrolled in PSP programs throughout California, and FSP programs represented a \$1 billion annual investment in public funds.9 There are various types of FSP programs, and each is designed for different age groups and subpopulations, as determined by each county and contracted provider within the county.
+FSP programs first began as a result of advocacy efforts in California; in 1999, legislation passed to support four pilot projects that funded comprehensive and integrated care for individuals who were at high risk of becoming unhoused, involvement with the justice system, and hospitalization.4 As of 2021, more than 60,000 individuals were enrolled in FSP programs throughout California, and FSP programs represented a \$1 billion annual investment in public funds.9 There are various types of FSP programs, and each is designed for different age groups and subpopulations, as determined by each county and contracted provider within the county.
 This approach results in wide variations among FSP program design and eligibility across the state.
-Typically, people who are eligible for FSP programs have an SMI, are unhoused or at risk of being unhoused, are involved or at risk of being involved with the criminal justice system, and have had frequent visits to the emergency department.10
+Typically, people who are eligible for FSP programs have an SMI, are unhoused or at risk of being unhoused, are involved or at risk of being involved with the criminal justice